influenzanet/user-management-service/readme.md

 Once this is configured, navigate to the Actions tab on Github > Docker Image CI > Run Workflow

-By default the version to be tagged is picked from the latest release version, but it can also be overriden by a user specified tag name.
+By default the version to be tagged is picked from the latest release version, but it can also be overridden by a user specified tag name.